 - There is no weeping phenomenon in bubble cap trays.

 - The disadvantages associated with bubble trays are high-pressure gradient through the trays

-- Bubble cap trays are costly as compare to sieve and valve-type trays.
+- Bubble cap trays are costly as compared to sieve and valve-type trays.

 - Bubble cap trays require more space on the trays thus the lower number of openings on the single trays deck.

-- Extensive labor and more materials are required to manufacture bubble-cap trays.
+- Extensive labour and more materials are required to manufacture bubble-cap trays.

 The working of bubble cap trays can be seen in Fig. 01 below.